JasperGame/zepeto-modules/Release/Gesture/docs/README.md

          <img width="700" alt="image" src="./images/GuideImage2.png">

 #### How to change the number of gesture loads
-- You can control the number of gestures to be exposed by adjusting the value of Load Contents Count in the GestureLoader script inside ZepetoGesture_Horizontal.prefab (the default value being 100).
+- You can control the number of gestures to be exposed by adjusting the value of Load Contents Count in the GestureLoader script inside Gesture_Canvas_Horizontal.prefab (the default value being 100).
          <img width="700" alt="image" src="./images/GuideImage3.png">

 #### Playing the gesture on loop